Cheeris/GI-Project/README.md

 Scattered randomly throughout the map, these items provide immediate benefits when collected by the player (interacted with using the F key).
 - **Bandage:** Heals 5% of the player's health.
 - **Medkit:** Heals 20% of the player's health.
-- **Expresso:** Reduces cooldown times by 50% for the next 20 seconds.
+- **Tinned Food:** Reduces cooldown times by 50% for the next 20 seconds.
 - **Energy Drink:** Increases player's attack power by 30% for the next 20 seconds.

 ### Physics